jigsaw-rpc/jigsaw-restful/README.md

 # Jigsaw-Restful

-jigsaw-restful is an API framework written in TypeScript, it design stable APIs for Jigsaws.
+jigsaw-restful is an API framework written in TypeScript, it can be used to design stable HTTP APIs through Jigsaws.

 ## Install